This is where the cats stay when they board with me…

 - Is laid out so that one can choose to lie either in seclusion or in view of one’s neighbours.

-Please note that I am fully booked to 3rd October inclusive and for Christmas / New Year period.
+Please note that I am now fully for the Christmas / New Year period.

 Number of cabins